yyuysaa/data-analytics-portfolio/python_eda/README.md

 # 🐍 Python Exploratory Data Analysis (EDA)

-This folder contains Python-based exploratory analysis projects using **Pandas, Matplotlib, and Seaborn**.
+This folder contains Python-based exploratory analysis projects.
 Each notebook focuses on cleaning, analyzing, and visualizing real datasets to uncover insights.

 ---